-3.4.5.1 Probationary Reappointment
+3.4.5.1 Appeal of Probationary Reappointment Decision

 Faculty members on probationary term appointments should make no presumption of reappointment.
 The department head or chair with the advice of the departmental personnel committee or the faculty development committee determines non-reappointment.
 Notice of non-reappointment is furnished according to the schedule in chapter two, "Retirement, Resignation, and Non-Reappointment."
-The specific reasons for the decision are provided to the faculty member in writing, if requested.
+The specific reasons for the decision are provided to the faculty member in writing.
+Frequested.

-If the decision is based primarily on evaluation of the faculty member's performance, including perceived lack of potential for further professional development, then the faculty member may request a review of the decision by the dean of the college.
+If the decision is based primarily on evaluation of the faculty member's performance, including perceived lack of potential for further professional development, then the faculty member may may appeal the decision to request a review of the decision by the dean of the college.
 If the dean sustains the departmental decision, the faculty member may request, through the dean, the further and independent review of the decision by the properly constituted college committee on promotion and tenure.

 The faculty member presents the appeal in writing as specified in chapter three, "Appeals of Decisions on Reappointment, Tenure, or Promotion."
-The faculty member may elect to present oral arguments to the committee.
-The college committee makes recommendation to the dean, who informs the faculty member of the committee's recommendation and the dean's subsequent decision.
-The dean's decision closes the appeal process, unless it is at variance with the college committee's recommendation, in which case the faculty member may appeal to the provost for a final decision.
+The faculty member has the right to appear before may elect to present oral arguments to the committee to present arguments.
+The college committee makes a a recommendation to the dean, who informs the faculty member of the committee's recommendation and the dean's subsequent decision.
+The dean's decision closes the appeal process, unless it is at variance varies from with the college committee's recommendation, in which case the faculty member may appeal to the provost for a final decision.

-3.4.5.2 Tenure Decision
+3.4.5.2 Appeal of Promotion or Tenure Decision